 Header: No specific Headers are required.
 Authentication is built into the Endpoint URL (which contains your unique Chameleon token).

-One piece of data you will need to send to Chameleon is
+👉 One piece of data you will need to send to Chameleon is the

 uid, and it must match the User ID you are sending to Chameleon as part of the installation.
 We will use this to map the data received via Zapier to the right user in Chameleon.

-You can add other data too; add the name of the event or attribute (you will use this to search and select this event in the Chameleon interface) and then the values for this (likely to be variables pulled from the connected Trigger app).
+For other properties or events, simply add the name of the event or attribute (you will use this to search and select this event in Chameleon) and then the values for this (likely to be variables pulled from the connected Trigger app).

 You can keep the other configuration parameters as-is: